Impairment Loss on Trade Debts

 - Trade secrets or information that has commercial value*

 - Plant varieties

 * Exclusions from the Expressions 'Trade Secret', 'Information that has Commercial Value' and 'Copyright'

 In line with the policy intent of Section 19B, in the definition of IPR, the expressions 'trade secret' and 'information that has commercial value', and any work or subject matter to which the expression 'copyright' relates, exclude the following:

-Interest expenses normally accrue on a debt liability (e.g. loans, bank overdraft).
+Interest expenses normally accrue on a debt liability (e.g. loans or borrowings).

-Interest expenses relating to non-income producing assets are not tax-deductible.
+Interest expenses incurred on loans or borrowings specifically taken up to finance income-producing assets are tax deductible against the income produced.
+On the other hand, interest expenses attributable to non-income producing assets are not tax-deductible.
 When your company has interest expenses that are attributable to non-income producing assets, it has to make interest adjustments in its tax computation.

 Examples of non-income producing assets are: